apereo/cas/docs/cas-server-documentation/authentication/OAuth-Authentication-UserProfiles.md

 }
 ```

-## Custom
+{% endtab %}

+{% tab oauthprofiles Custom %}

 If you wish to create your own profile structure, you will need to
 design a component and register it with CAS to handle the rendering of the user profile:

 ```java